 - For Youth involved with Educational Advocacy – Once a permanent plan is established or children have returned to their birth home, they will be transitioned out of the Educational Advocacy Program, but they will still be eligible for other Treehouse services through the referral year if placed or dependent out of King County.

-- Youth must be attending a middle or high school in a school district served by the program.
+- Youth must be attending a middle or high school served by the program.

 - For youth involved in Graduation Success, we will continue to serve that youth in all Treehouse services as long as they continue to actively engage in the Graduation Success Program, regardless of the legal status of the case.
 Upon completion of the Graduation Success program, youth will continue to be eligible for Treehouse Enrichment programs through the age of 24.